One of my favorite poet/songwriters, Utah Phillips, once wrote:

 It can be fairly argued that the demise of the “Old West” has been a century-long lament.
 Ever since Fremont re-discovered South Pass and Marshall found gold at Sutter’s mill, the Pristine West has been chopped and whittled and re-shaped by its conquerors and, for those of us who still suggest there is something more to be lost, our laments increasingly fall upon deaf ears.
 The truth is, most of us like the New West.
 Or to be more precise, we “LIKE” it….

 This is fast becoming the “Facebook West,” where a man never looks for a telephone and where no one ever needs (or wants) to be alone.
 Where you can bring the world to your favorite “lonely spot.”
 Or at least your “friends.”
 And maybe even your “friends of friends.”
 Facebook is just a click away from the most remote places on Earth.

-I’ve always wished I talked less and listened more, but the world today has little use for the archetypical Westerner—that laconic, taciturn Individual, who only spoke when he had something worth hearing, and maybe not even then.
+I’ve always wished I talked less and listened more, but the world today has little use for the archetypal Westerner—that laconic, taciturn Individual, who only spoke when he had something worth hearing, and maybe not even then.
 Nobody measures their words now.
 It goes from brain to keyboard to…everyone.
 The Facebook West is strikingly similar to the rest of the world.

-Facebook has grown to almost a billion members in just a few years and its homogeneity—its same-ness—is stunning.
+Facebook has grown to a billion members in just a few years and its homogeneity—its same-ness—is stunning.
 Nobody is ever out of touch.
 No personal thought is ever too intimate.

 A century and more ago, early travelers to the West disappeared for months or years.
 Friends and family waited for news and when it came, the letters were like cherished relics.
 Sometimes no news came at all.
 And legends began.